dn237/skyWebApplication/README.md

 *   **Integrated Modules**: Seamlessly integrated `messaging`, `schedules`, and `reports` modules from group contributors.

 ### High-Level Features:
-*   **Data Integrity:** Automated "Atomic Link Repair" logic ensures that user roles (e.g., Team Lead vs. Engineer) are always synchronized with the organizational structure.
+*   **Data Integrity:** Automated "Atomic Link Repair" logic ensures that user roles are always synchronized with the organizational structure.
-*   **Global Context:** Custom processors (e.g., `sidebar_profile`) ensure the user's profile and role are consistently rendered across all 15+ views.
+*   **Global Context:** Custom processors (e.g., `sidebar_profile`) ensure the user's profile and role are consistently rendered across all views.
-*   **Namespace Routing:** Standardized URL namespacing across all apps to prevent routing conflicts and support deep-linking (e.g., messaging a Team Lead directly from the Teams Registry).
+*   **Namespace Routing:** Standardized URL namespacing prevents routing conflicts and supports deep-linking across all modules.

 ---

 ## 🛠 Project Maintenance
-To reset the environment to its baseline state:
+To reset the environment to its baseline state if the database becomes corrupted:
 1. Delete the `db.sqlite3` file.
 2. Run `python manage.py migrate`.
-3. Run `python manage.py master_sync` to re-ingest the Excel registry.
+3. Run `python manage.py seed_data` to re-ingest the Excel registry.

+---